Information about the online grading site will be sent home on as soon as it is available.

 Please DO NOT send any foods to school that contain peanuts or

 peanut oil.
-We are a peanut free school.
+We are a peanut free school and 4th grade classroom!

 *PLEASE CHECK AND SIGN PLANNER AND CHECK HOMEWORK FOLDER DAILY.